 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution or container permits.

 NOTE: For information only.
 ADD-Vantage Vials cannot be used to supply vancomycin for this purpose.

 Oral vancomycin is used in treating antibiotic-associated pseudomembranous colitis caused by C. difficile and for staphylococcal enterocolitis.
 Vancomycin is not effective by the oral route for other types of infections.
 The usual adult total daily dosage is 500 mg to 2 g given in 3 or 4 divided doses for 7 to 10 days.
 The total daily dose in children is 40 mg/kg of body weight in 3 or 4 divided doses for 7 to 10 days.
 The total daily dosage should not exceed 2 g.
 The appropriate dose may be diluted in 1 oz of water and given to the patients to drink.
 Common flavoring syrups may be added to the solution to improve the taste for oral administration.
 The diluted solution may be administered via a nasogastric tube.

-Vancomycin Hydrochloride for Injection, USP is supplied as a sterile powder in single-dose fliptop vials that contain the vancomycin equivalent of either 500 mg, 750 mg, or 1 g.
+Vancomycin Hydrochloride for Injection, USP is supplied as a sterile powder in single-dose ADD-Vantage vials that contain either 500 mg, 750 mg or 1 g.